eventbrite/pysoa/docs/api.rst

 - ``server.transport.redis_gateway.send.queue_full_retry.retry_{1...n}``: A counter incremented on each queue full retry for a particular retry number
 - ``server.transport.redis_gateway.send.get_redis_connection``: A timer indicating how long it takes the Redis Gateway transport to get a connection to the Redis cluster or sentinel
 - ``server.transport.redis_gateway.send.send_message_to_redis_queue``: A timer indicating how long it takes the Redis Gateway transport to push a message onto the queue
+- ``server.transport.redis_gateway.send.error.connection``: A counter incremented each time the Redis Gateway transport encounters an error retrieving a connection while sending a message
+- ``server.transport.redis_gateway.send.error.redis_queue_full``: A counter incremented each time the Redis Gateway transport fails to push a message onto a full queue after the maximum configured retries
+- ``server.transport.redis_gateway.send.error.response``: A counter incremented each time the Redis Gateway transport encounters an error from Redis (logged) while sending a message
 - ``server.transport.redis_gateway.send.error.unknown``: A counter incremented each time the Redis Gateway transport encounters an unknown error (logged) sending a message
-- ``server.transport.redis_gateway.send.error.redis_queue_full``: A counter incremented each time the Redis Gateway transport fails to push a message onto a full queue after the maximum configured retries
 - ``server.transport.redis_gateway.receive``: A timer indicating how long it takes the Redis Gateway server transport to receive a response (however, this includes time waiting for an incoming request, so it may not be meaningful)
 - ``server.transport.redis_gateway.receive.get_redis_connection``: A timer indicating how long it takes the Redis Gateway transport to get a connection to the Redis cluster or sentinel
 - ``server.transport.redis_gateway.receive.pop_from_redis_queue``: A timer indicating how long it takes the Redis Gateway transport to pop a message from the redis queue (however, this includes time waiting for an incoming message, so it may not be meaningful)
+- ``server.transport.redis_gateway.receive.error.connection``: A counter incremented each time the Redis Gateway transport encounters an error retrieving a connection while receiving a message
 - ``server.transport.redis_gateway.receive.error.unknown``: A counter incremented each time the Redis Gateway transport encounters an unknown error (logged) receiving a message
 - ``server.transport.redis_gateway.receive.deserialize``: A timer indicating how long it takes the Redis Gateway transport to deserialize a message
 - ``server.transport.redis_gateway.receive.error.message_expired``: A counter incremented each time the Redis Gateway transport receives an expired message